huggingface/trl/docs/source/gkd_trainer.md

 * `seq_kd`:  controls whether to perform Sequence-Level KD (can be viewed as supervised FT on teacher-generated out).
 When `seq_kd=True` and `lmbda=0.0`, the loss reduces to supervised JSD, where the teacher generates output sequences and the student receives token-specific feedback on these sequences from the teacher.
 * `beta`: controls the interpolation in the generalized Jensen-Shannon Divergence.
 When `beta=0.0` the loss approximates forward KL divergence, while for `beta=1.0` the loss approximates reverse KL divergence.
 For values in between [0, 1] it interpolates between the two.

-The authors find that on-policy data (high `lmbda`) performs better and the optimal `beta` varied depending on the task and evaluation method.
+The authors find that on-policy data (high `lmbda`) performs better and the optimal `beta` varies depending on the task and evaluation method.

 > [!WARNING]
 > Make sure that `attn_implementation="flash_attention_2"` when training [Gemma models](https://huggingface.co/models?other=gemma2).
-Otherwise you will encounter NaNs in the logits due to the [soft capping technique](https://huggingface.co/blog/gemma2#soft-capping-and-attention-implementations) adopted by this architecture.
+Otherwise, you will encounter NaNs in the logits due to the [soft capping technique](https://huggingface.co/blog/gemma2#soft-capping-and-attention-implementations) adopted by this architecture.

 The basic API is as follows: